 In his first book, TATTOOS ON THE HEART: THE POWER OF BOUNDLESS COMPASSION, Gregory Boyle introduced us to Homeboy Industries, the largest gang-intervention program in the world.
 Critics hailed that book as an “astounding literary and spiritual feat” … Continue reading →

-Nora Tucker is looking forward to summer vacation in Wolf Creek–two months of swimming, popsicles, and brushing up on her journalism skills for the school paper.
+About Breakout Nora Tucker is looking forward to summer vacation in Wolf Creek–two months of swimming, popsicles, and brushing up on her journalism skills for the school paper.
 But when two inmates break out of the town’s maximum security prison, everything changes.
 Doors are locked, helicopters fly over the woods, and police patrol the school grounds.
 Worst of all, everyone is on edge, and fear brings out the worst in some people Nora has known her whole life.
 Even if the inmates are caught, she worries that home might never feel the same.

 Being a good citizen means standing up for what’s right-and here’s just the way to start.
 From the author of The Gutsy Girl comes a book for those with a fierce sense of justice, a good sense of humor, and a big heart.
 This guide features change-maker tips, tons of DIY activities, and stories about the kids who have paved the way before, from famous activists like Malala Yousafzai and Claudette Colvin to the everyday young people whose habit changes triggered huge ripple effects.
 So make a … Continue reading →

-Nicu has emigrated from Romania and is struggling to find his place in his new home.
+About We Come Apart Nicu has emigrated from Romania and is struggling to find his place in his new home.
 Meanwhile, Jess’s home life is overshadowed by violence.
 When Nicu and Jess meet, what starts out as friendship grows into romance as the two bond over their painful pasts and hopeful futures.
 But will they be able to save each other, let alone themselves?